JosePeanilla/WineApp-Frontend/README.md

       Register:

       Must be over 18 years old.
-      Define geolocation.
-      Mandatory list of experience: Newbie, Apprentice, Expert, Master, Professional.
-      Optional descriptive text (with examples in the placeholders).
+      Mandatory list of experience: Newbie - 0 experience in wines, Apprentice - starting, Professional - Have a job related.
       A confirmation email is sent upon registration.

       Features:

+      Login.
-      Login and Logout.
+      Logout.
+      Once all the requirements have been met, the user is registered and a confirmation email is sent.
+      Filter bottles and wineries with complete information.
       Rate bottles of wine.
       Filter bottles and wineries with detailed information.
       Verification status.